estuarine/SpellingBeeHints/README.md

 This is a hints generator for the New York Times' Spelling Bee (https://www.nytimes.com/puzzles/spelling-bee).
 It wont solve the puzzle for you, but it will offer you an escalating series of hints to help you narrow down the words you're missing — so you, too, can be a Genius or a Queen Bee.

-The script depends on a list of that day's answers downloaded from the analysis site https://www.nytbee.com and compares them with the player's own answers, which the player must place in file called *words.txt*.
+The script grabs a list of that day's answers downloaded from the analysis site https://www.nytbee.com and compares them with the player's own answers, which the player must place in file called *words.txt*.
 Both files must be stored in a */lib* subfolder (these settings can, of course, be changed in the script).

 ## It offers four kinds of hints: